What we care about

 Doing our best for our employees, our customers & our communities

-For Royal London Corporate Responsibly means doing business the right way, and by that we mean:
+For Royal London Corporate Responsibility means doing business the right way, and by that we mean:

 Adding value in the community

-We think it’s important for businesses to support the communities where it operates, and that’s why we encourage our employees to volunteer, and recognise the commitment, time and energy they give to the community.
+We believe it’s important for businesses to support the communities where they operate, and that’s why we encourage our employees to volunteer and support local charities.

 Responsible business practices